gabrielaolivou/GettingandCleaningData-CourseProject/CodeBook.md

 	* timeDomainBodyGyroscopeJerkStandardDeviationX: Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X direction
 	* timeDomainBodyGyroscopeJerkStandardDeviationY: Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time) in the Y direction
 	* timeDomainBodyGyroscopeJerkStandardDeviationZ: Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time) in the Z direction
-	* timeDomainBodyAccelerometerMagnitudeMean
+	* timeDomainBodyAccelerometerMagnitudeMean : Average of the time-domain magnitude of body acceleration
-	* timeDomainBodyAccelerometerMagnitudeStandardDeviation
+	* timeDomainBodyAccelerometerMagnitudeStandardDeviation : Standard deviation of the time-domain magnitude of body acceleration
-	* timeDomainGravityAccelerometerMagnitudeMean
+	* timeDomainGravityAccelerometerMagnitudeMean :  Average of the time-domain magnitude of gravity acceleration
-	* timeDomainGravityAccelerometerMagnitudeStandardDeviation
+	* timeDomainGravityAccelerometerMagnitudeStandardDeviation : Standard deviation of the time-domain magnitude of gravity acceleration
-	* timeDomainBodyAccelerometerJerkMagnitudeMean
+	* timeDomainBodyAccelerometerJerkMagnitudeMean : Average of the time-domain magnitude of body acceleration jerk (derivation of the acceleration in time)
-	* timeDomainBodyAccelerometerJerkMagnitudeStandardDeviation
+	* timeDomainBodyAccelerometerJerkMagnitudeStandardDeviation : Standard deviation of the time-domain magnitude of body acceleration jerk (derivation of the acceleration in time)
-	* timeDomainBodyGyroscopeMagnitudeMean
+	* timeDomainBodyGyroscopeMagnitudeMean: Average of the time-domain magnitude of body angular velocity
-	* timeDomainBodyGyroscopeMagnitudeStandardDeviation
+	* timeDomainBodyGyroscopeMagnitudeStandardDeviation : Standard deviation of the time-domain magnitude of body angular velocity
-	* timeDomainBodyGyroscopeJerkMagnitudeMean
+	* timeDomainBodyGyroscopeJerkMagnitudeMean : Average of the time-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)
-	* timeDomainBodyGyroscopeJerkMagnitudeStandardDeviation
+	* timeDomainBodyGyroscopeJerkMagnitudeStandardDeviation : Standard deviation of the time-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)
 	* frequencyDomainBodyAccelerometerMeanX
 	* frequencyDomainBodyAccelerometerMeanY
 	* frequencyDomainBodyAccelerometerMeanZ